-The TSF shall enforce the Access Control Policy 12 on all FDP ACC.1.1 code running on the TOE, all Special Function Registers, and all Special Function Register operations 13.
+FDP ACC.1.1 The TSF shall enforce the Access Control Policy 12 on all code running on the TOE, all Special Function Registers, and all

+Special Function Register operations 13.

-Dependencies: FDP\ACF.1 Security attribute based access control implementing hardware access control to each Special Function Register.
+Dependencies: FDP_ACF.1 Security attribute based access control hardware access control to each Special Function Register.
 For every access the CPU mode is used to determine if the access shall be granted or denied.
 In addition in User Mode and Mifare Mode the access rights to the Special Function Registers related to hardware components are provided by the MMU Segment Table and the Special Function Registers to configure the MIFARE firewall.
 A denied read access returns "0" instead of the actual value, a denied write access is in fact ignored.
-The read and/or write access to a Special Function Register may be not allowed depending on the function of the register or
+The read and/or write access to a Special Function Register may be not allowed depending on the function of the register or on the CPU mode to enforce the access control policy or ensure a secure operation.

-Application Note: The Access Control Policy shall be enforced by
+Application Note: The Access Control Policy shall be enforced by implementing